colah/ByronTrialNotes/daily-notes/day18.md

 * (next photo)
   * View, next to workbench.
 Two pieces of board, one blue one brown.
 Some seeds, bellow.
 * Did you observe the thickness of the boards?
 Or the material?
-  * SOme sort of wood.
+  * Some sort of wood.
 * Work bench surface...
 * (next photo)
   * One of the items on the top of workbench, labeled 35.
 It was labeled as a "home made detonator".
 * Do you have further information?
   * We were told it was not a detonator, but a thermocouple.
 * (next photo)
-  * Item 36, I was told it was nicrom wire.
+  * Item 36, I was told it was nichrom wire.
 * (next photo)
   * Item 37, an anti-static bag.
 * What is an anti-static bag?